cometbft/cometbft/docs/core/running-in-production.md

 exposed publicly, that appropriate measures have been taken to mitigate against attacks.
 Some examples of mitigation measures include, but are not limited to:

-- Never publicly exposing the RPC endpoints of a validators (i.e. if the RPC endpoints absolutely have to be exposed, ensure you do so only on full nodes and with appropriate protection)
+- Never publicly exposing the RPC endpoints of validators (i.e. if the RPC endpoints absolutely have to be exposed, ensure you do so only on full nodes and with appropriate protection)
 - Correct usage of rate-limiting, authentication and caching (e.g. as provided